 The Ethics of Affect: Lines and Life in a Tokyo Neighborhood

-In the 94th Stockholm Seminar on Japan, Patrick W. Galbraith will present his new book: The Ethics of Affect: Lines and Life in a Tokyo Neighborhood.
+In the 94th Stockholm Seminar on Japan, Patrick W. Galbraith presented his new book: The Ethics of Affect: Lines and Life in a Tokyo Neighborhood.
 This book examines how manga/anime-style characters trigger affect in interactions and relations with their creators and users, who draw and negotiate lines between fiction and reality.

 Based on ongoing fieldwork in the Akihabara neighborhood of Tokyo – specifically a subproject (2014-2015) on producers, players and critics of bishōjo games, which focus on interactions with manga/anime-style characters ranging from casual conversation to explicit and sometimes extreme sex – this book demonstrates how an emergent ethics of affect not only discourages harm, but also supports life in contemporary Japan.